pranavkanade/Binge_List/Readme.md

       - `inTheater.js`: A small component to showcase **movies in theaters** (preview)
       - `popular.js`: Component used to showcase a pageful **popular** movies, with option to browse all of them.
     - `profile.js`: This component code for profile of an artist.

+### Note

+> Extensive testing has not been done yet so, there is a chance that the code might break.
+Also errors from apis are thrown to the console.